Preface

 The rule of the Mangamma:

-The political atmosphere at the time when she ruled Madurai, was marked by the northern part of the country was being ruled by Aurangazeb, stably.
+The political atmosphere at the time when she ruled Madurai, was marked by the northern part of the country being ruled by Aurangazeb, stably.
 Sri Veera Sivaji who had been a force who resisted his (Aurangazeb) rule had passed away.
-Almost all the kings of South had been subordinate to Aurangzeb and were paying tribute.
+Almost all the kings of the South had been subordinate to Aurangzeb and were paying tribute.
 And in the given circumstance, Mangamma could not stand as an exception.

 Even though she was paying tribute to Aurangazeb, she used her diplomacy to take assistance from him to conquer her neighbours.
 The rulers of Tanjavur and Udaiyarpallayam were ruling after acquiring some territories of Madurai.
 These places were brought back to Madurai rule, with the help of Generals of Aurangzeb to whom she had given some valuables as present.
 The Mysore ruler Chikka Devaraya was forced to surrender.